aws/jsii-superchain/README.md

 ### Debian

-We only publish images for Debian releases that receive updates from the [Debian security team]([debian-releases](https://wiki.debian.org/DebianReleases#Production_Releases)).
+We only publish images for [Debian releases under LTS](https://wiki.debian.org/DebianReleases#Production_Releases) (but not ELTS).
-All superchain images are based on the slim variant.
+All `superchain` images are based on the slim variant.

 ### Node

-We publish images variants for Node versions that are Current or LTS.
+We publish images variants for stable Node versions supported by the [AWS CDK](https://docs.aws.amazon.com/cdk/v2/guide/node-versions.html).
+Usually this means all even Node versions until six month after their EOL.
+We will only add new Node variants to the latest Debian release.
 We include the npm version that ships with the version of Node.

 ### Python